venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/05-the-ledger/05-the-ledger.md

 **Here is a guide to follow to set up the Venom Wallet Account using Ledger device:**
  - **Prepare your Ledger device** with the installed Eversacle App.
-You can find the instructions on Installing Everscale via Ledger Live here [link on Installing Everscale on Ledger Live]
+You can find the instructions on Installing Everscale via Ledger Live [here](05.1-installing-everscale-on-ledger-live.md).
  -  **Do not forget to** have Ledger Live software **closed** at all times while performing the following steps.

 **If you have just installed Venom Wallet and it has no connected seed phrases:**